devodii/devodii/README.md

 I build softwares for fun and the betterment of mankind 🌎

 ### Projects 📌
-- 🔮 AI powered Tarot and Astrology solution at [TarotMaster](https://tarotmaster.ai).
+- 🔮 [TarotMaster](https://tarotmaster.ai), AI powered Tarot and Astrology solution via mobile & web app and chrome extension.
-- 👯‍♂️ Facebook chrome extension to get compatibility readings with friends (for TarotMaster) [check it out](https://chromewebstore.google.com/detail/tarotmaster-facebook/eoblcfipabejidpknbojplldkpjjcpon?authuser=0&hl=en)
-- 🚒 Worked part time with [Minimo](https://minimo.it) to build the world best Automations software
-- 💸 Helping people understand their financial status [spends.info](https://www.spends.info)
-- 🎗️ Helping people Build better forms FAST with [AsapForms](https://asap-forms.vercel.app)
+- 🎓 ClassyNotes, #1 space for students to connect with study buddies, also helping researchers get more eyes on their researches.
+- 💸 [Paykit SDK](https://github.com/devodii/paykit), Payment Toolkit for Typescript that supports various providers e.g stripe, polar, lemonsqueezy, square, etc.

 ### Around the web 🧭
 - Checkout my [website](https://odii.vercel.app)